contagon/handbook/handbook/12-primary.md

 The Primary presidency recommends to the bishopric men and women to serve as Primary teachers and nursery leaders.
 The bishopric considers these recommendations and extends the callings.
 These members are called to teach and minister to specific age-groups of children.

 Primary teachers teach from [Come, Follow Me] (ages 3–11).
-On fifth Sundays, they are encouraged to teach lessons from “[Preparing Your Children for a Lifetime on God’s Covenant Path].”
+On fifth Sundays, they are encouraged to teach lessons from “[Appendix B: For Primary—Preparing Your Children for a Lifetime on God’s Covenant Path].”

 Nursery leaders teach from [Behold Your Little Ones].